• Home

 cut out heart shaped sugar cookies right out of the oven before frosted

 The cookies bake quickly, so keep an eye on them!
-They really only need about 7 minutes until their golden brown.
+They really only need about 7 minutes until they’re golden brown.
 Of course, everyone’s oven bakes differently, so watch them closely.

 The recipe we use for the sugar cookie icing only has three ingredients… so easy!
 The hard part is getting to know the right consistency of the frosting.